corentin-junod/DSM-Occlusion/README.md

 *Reason* : Your CUDA driver is either missing or too old.
 *Solution* : Install the latest [CUDA driver](https://www.nvidia.com/Download/index.aspx) for your system and graphic card.

+- ***CUDA error = 222*** when running the executable
+*Reason* : Your CUDA toolkit installation is too old.
+*Solution* : Install the latest [CUDA driver](https://www.nvidia.com/Download/index.aspx) for your system and graphic card.
+Alternatively, you can also download the [version build with CUDA 11](https://github.com/Dolpic/DSM-Occlusion/releases/tag/cuda-11)